bstubert/eu-terminal-distro/README.md

 # Qt Embedded Linux System for Operator Terminal

 This is the companion repository for the blog post:
   - [Setting Up Yocto Projects with kas](https://embeddeduse.com/2021/09/18/setting-up-yocto-projects-with-kas/).
-How to install kas and how to build an embedded Linux system with kas for the Toradex Verdin iMX8M Mini.
+How to install kas and how to build an embedded Linux system with kas for the Toradex Verdin iMX8M Plus.

 You have installed kas as described in the post [Setting Up Yocto Projects with kas](https://embeddeduse.com/2021/09/18/setting-up-yocto-projects-with-kas/).
 The post also explains some fixes to common errors.